 The HighKey Snacks Keto Mini Cookies have been a popular pick lately, especially among people following the low-carb, high-fat ketogenic diet.
 Plus, the cookies are also advertised as being gluten and grain-free.

 The cookies come in a pack of three for $14 — making each pack just a little over $4 each.
-The chocolate chip flavor seems to be the most popular, though a snickerdoodle variety is also offered.

 TODAY asked nutritionist and lipid biochemist Dr. Alvin Berger to take a look at the ingredients, and he found them to be "acceptable for someone following a ketogenic diet."